An Essential Step-By-Step Guide to Sharps Disposal for Home Patients

 Understanding Sharps and Their Importance

-Given the potential risks associated with improper disposal of sharps, it is important to understand how they should be handled.
-Sharps are defined as any medical device featuring a sharp point or edge and include needles, syringes, lancets and auto injectors that can puncture the skin when in use for home medical treatments like injections or blood sugar monitoring.
+Sharps are defined as any medical device featuring a sharp point or edge and include needles, syringes, lancets, and auto-injectors that can puncture the skin when in use for home medical treatments like injections or blood sugar monitoring.

-Practising safe measures when dealing with sharps such as correctly getting rid off used ones has become necessary not just for an individual’s well-being but preserving natural resources too by avoiding dangerous waste management issues emerging in society today.
+Practicing safe measures when dealing with sharps, such as correctly disposing of used ones, has become essential not only for individual well-being but also for preserving natural resources by avoiding dangerous waste management issues emerging in society today.

 Search Phlebotomy Technician Programs